chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_user_password_shadow_hash_salted_sha512_pbkdf2

-Mac OS X 10.8 (and higher) calculates the password shadow hash using SALTED-SHA512-PBKDF2.
+macOS 10.8 (and higher) calculates the password shadow hash using SALTED-SHA512-PBKDF2.
 The length of the shadow hash value is 128 bytes, the salt value is 32 bytes, and an integer specifies the number of iterations.
-The following code will calculate password shadow hashes for Mac OS X 10.8 (and higher):
+The following code will calculate password shadow hashes for macOS 10.8 (and higher):

 .. code-block:: ruby